Great-Sun-Group/credex-core/README.md

 ## Use Postman for endpoints
 To use the web interface for postman:
-1. Make the forwarded port public in the popup after 'npm run nodemon', or navigate to the Ports tab, right click the port, and set visibility to public.
-2. In the Ports tab, copy the forwarded port address and paste it in the appropriate location in the credex-core variables in Postman
-3. In the codespaces terminal print the Github Token with
+1. In the codespaces terminal print the Github Token with
    ```
    echo $GITHUB_TOKEN
    ```
-   Copy the token and paste it the appropriate location in the credex-core variables in Postman
+   Copy the token and paste it the appropriate location in the credex-core variables in Postman.
+2. Make the forwarded port public in the popup after 'npm run nodemon', or navigate to the Ports tab, right click the port, and set visibility to public.
+3. In the Ports tab, copy the forwarded port address and paste it in the appropriate location in the credex-core variables in Postman